AlbertoAyalaV/Victor-Purpura-TCDS-closed-loop-stimulation-protocol/README.md

 #### References

-If you use this code, plese reference:
+If you use this code, please reference:

 1. A. Lareo, C. G. Forlim, R. D. Pinto, P. Varona, and F. B. Rodriguez.
 Temporal code-driven stimulation: definition and application to electric fish signaling.
 Frontiers in neuroinformatics, 10:41, 2016.